 This 40,000 square foot facility is dedicated to serving the training and education needs of regional employers, employees, and citizens.
 The facility houses advanced training and technological resources designed to deliver the best in technological programming.
 In addition to the public libraries in Botetourt county, the students at this site also have access to all available Virginia Western services.
 Additional information on services for students can be found here.

 - Franklin Center for Advanced Learning & Enterprise

 Located in the heart of Downtown Rocky Mount's Business District, The Franklin Center for Advanced Learning & Enterprise is managed by the Franklin County Workforce Development Consortium—a partnership offering employment, training, and educational services to employers and citizens of Franklin County.
 Virginia Western offers an assortment of general education courses at the Franklin Center each year.
 These courses may be used to satisfy certain requirements in the Associate of Arts, Associate of Science, Associate of Applied Science and Certificate programs at Virginia Western.
 Developmental mathematics and English courses are also offered at this site when there is sufficient interest.
 In addition to the Franklin County Library system, the students at this site also have access to all available Virginia Western services.
 Additional information on services for students can be found here.

 - High Schools

-Dual enrollment classes are also offered at the additional sites listed below; however, entire programs are not currently offered at these locations.
+Dual enrollment classes are also offered at the additional sites listed below:

 - Public High Schools